elastic/search-ui/ADVANCED.md

 </SearchProvider>
 ```

 Note that `SearchConsumer` has a "uses" prop available.
-Specifying which action and state properties you
+Use this property to pass a function that picks which action and state properties you want to use from the Context.
-want from the Context with the "uses" prop allows us to do performance optimizations.
-However, it is optional.
-Omitting the prop or providing an empty Array will pass all state and actions.

 ## Headless Core Reference